About Mark Lund

 From 2009-2010, Lund was the drama director for Becker College where he produced/directed Break Fast, Antigone Now and The Long Red Herring – resurrecting the school’s drama program after a 20-year hiatus.
 Later that year he wrote the screenplay Justice Is Mind.

 In 2011, his ebook First World: Covenant, a prequel novella to the screenplay First World: Revelation, was published.
-During that summer Lund co-starred in the feature film Noah.
 That fall, Lund produced and directed the short film Evidence based on his feature length screenplay Justice Is Mind.

-Premiering Evidence theatrically in early 2012 and with distribution through IndieFlix, Lund secured funding to produce the feature length version this past summer.
-Justice Is Mind wrapped production in October where Lund served as executive producer and director.
-Justice Is Mind is scheduled for release in 2013.
+Premiering Evidence theatrically in early 2012 and with distribution through IndieFlix, Lund secured funding to produce the feature length version.
+Justice Is Mind wrapped production in October 2012 where Lund served as executive producer and director.
+Justice Is Mind had its world premiere at The Palace Theatre in Albany, NY on August 18, 2013 as part of the Capital District Film Festival.